Baking · Old-Fashioned Classics

 Can I use bottled lemon juice?

-Please don't — the filling is 90% lemon flavour, and bottled juice bakes flat and slightly bitter.
+Please don't — the filling is 90% lemon flavor, and bottled juice bakes flat and slightly bitter.
 Three fresh lemons give you juice and zest both.

 How do I cut clean squares?